nedwebster/bechdel-test-predictor/README.md

 ## Environment Variables
 In order to access TheMovieDB api, the `TMDB_API_TOKEN` env var needs to be set.
 To generate your own token, you can follow the steps in this guide: https://www.educative.io/courses/movie-database-api-python/set-up-the-credentials.
 The `TMDB_API_TOKEN` is the `API Read Access Token` assigned to your TheMovieDB account.

+To connect to the PSQL database, the `DB_CONNECTION_STRING` env var needs to be set.
+This can be built from the PSQL config defined in the `compose.yaml` file.
+These values _should_ be secrets themsevles...but who cares while the project is not live!

 ## Tests
 `bechdel-test-predictor` uses pytest to run the unit tests.
 To run the unit tests, use the following command: